 Let’s say you’re a parenting blogger.
 You regularly blog about your family life.
 You talk about your kids a lot.
 You have photos of your kids on your website.
 You share updates on their birthdays, you talk about soft play centres in your local area.
 How hard do you really think it’s going to be for someone to crack your blog if your password consists of ‘child 1’s name + birthdate, child 2’s name + birthdate’?
 Or ‘all our initials put together + my birth year’?
 Honestly, you’ve got to get smarter here.

 Now I want you to imagine your lovely parenting blog has been infiltrated by someone who’s somehow managed to crack said password.
 Just like not all themes are equal, not all hackers are equal.

 Some like to put spam code in.
 Some like to put third-party links in.
 Some link to prescription medications, some link to pet products.
 Some like to browse your photo collections.
 Some like to put porn links in your photo collections.
-Your photo collections with your fucking KIDS in them.
+Your photo collections with your actual KIDS in them.

 Now, do you see why you need to wake up and take this stuff much, much more seriously?

 See above.
 See ALL of the above.
 These people want your information.
-They want the details of the people you work with, your site visitors, your fucking photo collection.
+They want the details of the people you work with, your site visitors, your entire photo collection.
 They want to compromise your visitors’ data privacy and make you liable for a bollocking as per GDPR.
 They want access to your passwords, your carefully cultivated imagery, the content you’ve worked so hard to create.

 Mostly, they want to hide really bad, often illegal shit right under your nose.
 Right on the photos of your babies.